bluexinyu/xinyu_blog/content/english/about.md

 ## Education

 I’m now a Master student and a graduate teaching assistant in Communication at [Kent](https://www.kent.edu/comm).
-I spent four years in [zhongnan university of economics and law](https://english.zuel.edu.cn/mainm.htm) on earning my BA in bussiness administration.
+I spent four years in [Zhongnan University of Economics and Law](https://english.zuel.edu.cn/mainm.htm) on earning my BA in Bussiness Administration.
 I was also an exchange student in [National Taipei University](https://en.wikipedia.org/wiki/National_Taipei_University) from 2018 – 2019.

 ## Who am I

 I possess a strong aptitude for self-learning and the ability to marshal resources effectively to achieve my objectives.
-As a first-generation college student from a quaint town in China, I work hard to be admited by one of the top universities in China .
+As a first-generation college student from a quaint town in China, I work hard to be admitted by one of the top universities in China .
 My parents are both Xiagang workers (the Chinese style of laying off workers).
 This personal connection inspired me to undertake a project that delves into the silence and communicative practices of xiagang within the family.

 For me, research is not just an academic endeavor; it's a journey of self-exploration.